pi-hole/docs/docs/guides/wireguard/server.md

   listening port: 47111
 ```

-Your public key will be different to ours.
+Your public key will be different from ours.
 This is expected (you just created your own key above).

 ## Set your Pi-hole to listen on all interfaces

 On your [Settings page (tab DNS)](http://pi.hole/admin/settings.php?tab=dns), ensure you set the listing mode of your Pi-hole to one of the `Listen of all interfaces` settings.
-The top one is perferred as it adds a bit of additional safety.
+The top one is preferred as it adds a bit of additional safety.
 Your WireGuard peers/clients will be correctly recognized as being only one hop away.

 You can now continue to add clients.